FaridSafi/gatsby-site-test/README.md

         - Require pull request reviews before merging

 ## DO NOT FORGET
- - certif ssl ;   <-------
+ - certificat ssl ;   <-------
  - Add a robot.txt to block robot to index the site:
-    - just create a robot.txt file at the root of your site . http://robots-txt.com ;
+    - just create a robot.txt file at the root of your site http://robots-txt.com ;
- - gitignore <------
+ - Do not forget to add a ``.gitignore`` file to not push the build project;

 # Travis